videlais/Unofficial-Ink-Cookbook/Chapter12/index.md

 ### Editing Files

 To prepare a project for others to play, two files are more important than the others: `index.html` and `style.css`.
-Unfortunately, these two files will be replaced each time the Export to Web process is completed.
+Unfortunately, these two files will be replaced each time the Export to Web process is completed!

 When editing the style.css file (to change CSS rules), use the "Export story.js only..." option from the File menu and select the `nameOfProject.js` file to replace only that file each time.